-Flowers can be an incredibly pricey component of a wedding.
-But beautiful bouquets and floral arrangements can be yours without breaking the bank.
-We're going to show you how to make your own DIY baby's breath wedding bouquets!
-We love the simplicity of the baby's breath; it's stunning, inexpensive, and available year-round, making it a fabulous choice for a winter wedding.
-To dress it up, you can spray the baby's breath with silver or gold floral paint as we did here.
-We used Design Master for flowers in sterling silver and 24K gold.
-Another great way to save on flowers is by using the bridal party bouquets as centerpieces for the head table.
-Our large plastic carafes make the perfect vases for the bridal party to showcase their bouquets at the reception.
+You might wonder why we are using baby's breath.
+We use them because we love the simplicity of the baby's breath; it's stunning, inexpensive, and available year-round.
+This makes these beautiful flowers a fabulous choice for any wedding.
+But especially for a winter wedding, the color of these fantastic flowers works wonders to complement the decoration of a winter wedding.
+To dress it up, you can spray the baby's breath with silver or gold floral paint, as we did here.
+We have used Design Master for flowers in sterling silver and 24K gold.
+Another great way to save on flowers is by using bridal party bouquets as centerpieces for the head table.
+Our large plastic carafes make the perfect vases for bridal parties to showcase their bouquets at the reception.

 What you need:

-- baby's breath
+- Plenty of baby's breath flowers

 - plastic wine carafe